 With this in mind, let our hearts and hands be stretched out incompassion toward others, for everyone is walking his or her own difficultpath.
 As disciples of Jesus Christ, our Master, we are called to support andheal rather than condemn.
 We are commanded “to mourn with those thatmourn” and “comfort those that stand in need of comfort.”
 5

 It is unworthy of us as Christians to think that those who suffer deservetheir suffering.
-Easter Sunday is good day to remember that our Saviorwillingly took upon Himself the pain and sickness and suffering of us all—even those of us who appear to deserve our suffering.
+Easter Sunday is a good day to remember that our Saviorwillingly took upon Himself the pain and sickness and suffering of us all—even those of us who appear to deserve our suffering.
 6

 In the book of Proverbs we read that “a friend loveth at all times, and abrother is born for adversity.”
 7 Let us love at all times.
 And let usespecially be there for our brothers and sisters during times of adversity.